-- Add chicken broth, and stir all the browned bits from the bottom of the pot.
-Add thyme, and bay leaf; increase heat to high and bring mixture to a simmer.
+- Add the chicken broth and stir all the browned bits from the bottom of the pot.
+Add thyme sprigs and bay leaf; increase the heat to high and bring the mixture to a simmer.

-- Add chicken breasts, salt, and pepper; stir, then, cover and simmer over medium heat for 25 to 30 minutes, or until chicken is done.
+- Add in the chicken breasts, salt, and pepper; stir, then cover and simmer over medium heat for 25 to 30 minutes or until the chicken is done.

-- Remove chicken breasts from the pot and transfer to a cutting board.
+- Remove the chicken breasts from the pot and transfer them to a cutting board.

-- Discard thyme sprigs and bay leaves.
-Taste for salt and adjust accordingly.
+- Remove the soup from the heat and discard the thyme sprigs and bay leaves.
+Taste the soup for salt and pepper and adjust accordingly.

 - Ladle into bowls, garnish with parsley, and serve with lemon wedges.